Agile methods in stage-gated IT environments – Looking Ahead

 Above all, this will promote agile adoption wherever necessary as the co-existence of agile with all other methods enables modern IT organizations.

 As I conclude this blog series on stage-gated IT environments, let me put forward two questions.

 - How about bringing in this change in your stage-gated IT environment?

 Let us discuss.

-Agile methods in stage-gated IT environments – Firm and Flexible Gates Agile methods in stage-gated IT environments – Involving Business Users Agile methods in stage-gated IT environments – Barriers Agile methods in stage-gated IT environments – Why?
-Distributed Agile: Signs of effective collaboration
+10 common Scrum mistakes and how to avoid them Agile methods in stage-gated IT environments – Firm and Flexible Gates Agile methods in stage-gated IT environments – Involving Business Users Agile methods in stage-gated IT environments – Barriers Agile methods in stage-gated IT environments – Why?

-A fresh look at metrics and the marketing funnel (5979) Can You Entrust Your Services Partner With Your Demand Reduction Goals?
-(4281) Crossing Swords – ARMed Intel (4155) What is Consulting?
-(2778) What is the difference between Marketing and Sales?
-(2391) View all
+A fresh look at metrics and the marketing funnel (6445) Can You Entrust Your Services Partner With Your Demand Reduction Goals?
+(4688) Crossing Swords – ARMed Intel (4645) What is Consulting?
+(2864) Micro-marketing – the three Key Principles (2646) View all

 What is the difference between Marketing and Sales?
 (24) Is change inevitable? – A Scrum Master’s dilemma (22) A Dip in the Chart – An Agile Story (17) An inbuilt mechanism for innovation: organic & ecological (16) Mumbai Dabbawalas (16) View all